zipii/STI-UI/content/site/en/faq/index.md

 ## What is the goal of SaveTheInternet.eu when it comes to traffic management? {#what-is-the-goal-of-savetheinterneteu-when-it-comes-to-traffic-management}

 The [Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120) gives a clear threefold hierarchy on traffic management that has to be enshrined in clear and binding rules [see Article 3(3) subparagraphs 1 to 3](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120#d1e445-1-1).
-The Internet provider always has to try to solve a problem in its network first with application-agnostic measures, i.e. measures that do not depend on the specific characteristics of content, applications, services or devices .
+The Internet provider always has to try to solve a problem in its network first with application-agnostic measures, i.e. measures that do not depend on the specific characteristics of content, applications, services or devices.
 If application-agnostic measures are exhausted and the problem could not be resolved in this way, Internet providers are permitted to resort to class-based measures.

 Traffic management is necessary to resolve congestion and ensure the integrity and security of the network.
 But, like surveillance, traffic management should only use the least intrusive measures available, only for a specific purpose and a for limited time when it is genuinely necessary to achieve a legitimate goal.